merkapto/pisi-hosgeldin/README.md

 After downloading or cloning this repository, open a terminal in directory that this repository has been downloaded or cloned into and run that command for run:

-you can run that in any directory:
+you can run that in directory:

-hosgeldin
+python3 hosgeldin.py

+~or~

+./hosgeldin.py

 Versioning

 2.X is final version currently.

 Artwork

 Muhammed Yılmaz (ecz.muhammed at gmail dot com)